ballance/CryptoMiningGuide/OPCryptoPool.md

 # Getting started mining with OPCrypto

 ### Goal
 At the end of this setup, you'll have a miner with your name and the logo of your choice on our site [http://pool.opcryptos.com](http://pool.opcryptos.com).
+In this guide we will be using the common NVIDIA miner, ccminer.
+We'll cover other miners (like the one click miner in other sections.)

 ### Suggested Hardware